alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 ![image]({{ site.baseurl }}/assets/images/dns-private-resolver/pgsingle-from-spoke1.gif)

 2 things are important to understand in this example:
-- DNS2 sends the query to **168.63.129.16** in step 3 because no conditional forwarder are defined in the DNS configuration that match the domain so the query is then send to the default forwarder
+- DNS2 sends the query to **168.63.129.16** in step 3 because no conditional forwarder are defined in the DNS configuration that match the domain so the query is then sent to the default forwarder
 - The Azure DNS service is able to return the A record associated to **spoke1pgsingle** because
   1. The DNS IaaS VM are in the hub Vnet
-  2. The private DNS zone for the **postgres.database.azure.com** domain is linked to this hub Vnet
+  2. The Azure Private DNS Zone for the **privatelink.postgres.database.azure.com** domain is linked to this hub Vnet

 *spoke1pgsingle.postgres.database.azure.com* resolution from *onprem1*
 ---------------------------------------------------------------------